Policies

 A yearly registration fee of $90 is paid in two installments- $45 in August and $45 in January.

 Performance Fees are assessed before each production in which your student participates.
-Performance Fees are $60 for the Lower School (pre-Level 3) and $75 for Company Level .
+These fees cover rehearsal time, costumes, and a pair of performance tights.
+Performance Fees are $60 for the Lower School (pre-Level 2) and $75 for Upper School (Level 3-Company Level).
 This allows us to provide quality costumes and dry cleaning, at an affordable price for families.
 Costumes remain the property of HBPA.

 Female company performers will be required to wear a pair of performance earrings.
 The first pair will be provided free of charge.
 Any replacement pairs will cost $10.